 Power Cord and Reach

 You probably noticed that the length of the power cords varied with each of these vacuums.
 Why is this important?
 Consider where you will be using your vacuum, and determine the distance between your power source and job.
 With a shorter power cord, you may have to use an extension cord.
 If that is not an appealing thought, then look for a vacuum with a long power cord.

 Price is not always an indication of quality.
 We all have purchased a name brand product, at one time or another, thinking we were buying a quality product.
 After a short time, the product failed us and we were left wondering why we ever spent the extra money.
 The best bet when it comes to price, make sure you get the features you need within the budget you have.

-- Which model is best-suited for drywall dust?
+- See Also: Which model is best-suited for drywall dust?

 Our best value vacuum is the Tacklife PVC01A Wet/Dry Vacuum.
-It comes in with all of the similar features of our overall pick, a 5.5 peak HP motor, 17-foot reach and a 4 in 1 filtration filter.
+It comes in with all of the similar features of our overall pick, a 5.5 peak HP motor, 17-foot reach, and a four-in-one filtration filter.
 However, it is priced well.

 When looking for a versatile, yet powerful vacuum, our premium pick is the Craftsman CMXEVBV 17595 Wet/Dry Vacuum.
 Higher priced than our previous two choices, but equipped with more horsepower, a larger hose to pick up larger particles, and an oversized drain for easier cleaning.

 We have walked you through the time-consuming task of choosing the appropriate dust collection vacuum for you.
 There are, of course, many considerations before taking the initiative and purchasing your shop vac.
 We hope that we have provided you with sufficient information on the specs and uses of these vacuums so that you can make a clear-cut choice.
 Your time and research will prove to be invaluable when you are enjoying your shop vac for years to come.